 Prerequisites: Nine (9) credit hours of a Foreign Language.
+Credit, three hours.

-ARABIC (ARAB)
+ARABIC (ARAB) (114)

 ARAB-101.
 ELEMENTARY ARABIC LANGUAGE AND CULTURE I

 Beginning level of Arabic will enable the student to acquire functional competency in listening, speaking, reading, and writing appropriate to this level.
 Students will receive a systematic and regular introduction to Arabic life and culture.
 Lab instruction is required.